-When students have finished, review the sheets and ask students who placed a sticker on the “Other” sheet to tell what their hobby is so you can list them on the sheet.
+Review the responses and ask students who indicated an ‘Other’ choice to tell what their hobby is so you can list them on the sheet.

 Explain that you are going to set aside a short period of time every day/week (schedule permitting) to allow students to share their hobby with the class.
 Explain that there will be a sign-up sheet and all ideas need to be cleared by the teacher in case of allergies, school rules, etc. Enjoy!

 Ask students to brainstorm what they like to do on rainy days when there is no school.

 Share that having a hobby is an important part of expressing who they are.

 Explain that January is National Hobby Month and share the brief history (see Intro).
 Engage students in planning a “What’s Your Hobby?” day for their schoolmates.
 Arrange a suitable format for the event and ask all classes or individuals to participate.
 Advertise on the announcements and provide each school class with the details re time, set up, etc. Together, brainstorm any pitfalls and possible solutions (allergies, un-caged pets, etc.)

 Note: This may be done on a smaller scale, (classroom, grade level, etc.)

 Also, students at this age may be heavily involved in technology.
 Express that you recognize this but that there are many pastimes that do not involve technology, as it is important to balance leisure time activities.